harrisgomez/autoseek/README.md

      __OR__

-   * Insert it into the Clarifai instance directly in the */client/src/container/App.js* file on *Lines 14-16*
+   * Insert it into the Clarifai instance directly in */client/src/container/face-recognition.js*

      ```javascript
      export const clarifaiApp = new Clarifai.App({